ASP-hellofriend/-sky130PLLdesignWorkshop/README.md

 - [References](https://github.com/ASP-hellofriend/-sky130PLLdesignWorkshop/edit/main/README.md#references)

 # Day 1: PLL Theory and Lab setup

+The first day of the Workshop was dedicated towards acquainting us with the concepts related to PLL such as its internal components, their working, the uses of PLL and why it is advantageous over other methods of frequency generation.
+A brief introduction to the two softwaress; NgSPICE and Magic was also provided, along with installation and setup instructions.

 ## Part 1: Introduction to PLL
 ## Part 2: Introduction to Phase Frequency Detector
 ## Part 3: Introduction to Charge Pump